ombluetuneAI/S03-GSMLCD/README.md

-# S03-GSMLCD
-this is the first version
+this is the second version